Cookware Guide: Best Materials for Your Catering Business’ Kitchen

 Ostensibly, the qualities chefs look for in quality kitchenware are simple: to withstand and conduct heat well, whilst not contaminating the food’s flavour or appearance.
 However, no single material can naturally perform both of these tasks, so finding the right cookware can quickly become complicated and expensive.

-In order to combat these issues, some aluminum products have been coated with a protective non-porous, non-reactive oxide layer.
+In order to combat these issues, some aluminium products have been coated with a protective non-porous, non-reactive oxide layer.
 These are a much safer option, especially if your business requires affordable cookware to prepare meals with reactive ingredients.
 However, this protective layer does eventually wear away with use, reintroducing contamination risks.

 However, a pure copper pot or pan is not appropriate for everyday use.
 As with aluminium, copper is highly reactive and any surfaces which are going to have prolonged contact with food must be treated to prevent contamination.
 This is done by lining copper equipment with tin or stainless steel, which will also improve the durability of the product.
 These alloy products are among the most desirable cookery sets and, though more expensive, are usually worth the investment.